 Day Zero: Arrival Day

-With the manatee swim being the most important to me, I based my flights off of proximity to Crystal River.
+Since swimming with manatees was the most important to me, I based my flights off of proximity to Crystal River.
 Which means that Tampa was the closest at just over an hour and a half away.
 Orlando is also very close, but it’s more East than South.
 I knew I wanted to road trip to the Florida Keys, so the further South I could get, the better.

 Once landing in Tampa I grabbed the rental car and headed straight for Miami.
 It’s a long drive, close to 5 hours or a little bit over.
 So I don’t recommend doing that if you had a late flight or if you’re really tired from traveling.